mark-torres10/personal_website/_self_education/2025-11-10-transactions-101.md

 The use of logs is yet another sign of the protocol erring on the side of safety over liveness.
 By having durable logs, every vote (prepare/commit/abort) is persisted to disk, and after a crash the log can be replayed, meaning that we always have a ground-truth state.

+#### Paxos/Raft

+We describe in more detail [in this link](https://markptorres.com/self_education/2025-11-10-modern-day-two-generals-analogy) about what the Paxos and Raft protocols are.

 ## ACID semantics (and useful subsets)